-“People are in the fights of their lives ” with alcohol use disorders, and Monument wants to help – TechCrunch
+‘People are in the fights of their lives’ with alcohol use disorders, and Monument wants to help – TechCrunch

-Over 14.4 million adults over the age of 18 in the United States exhibited some kind of alcohol use disorder and only about 7.9 percent of those people received treatment.
-Alcohol-related deaths kill roughly 88,000 people in the U.S. — making it the third leading preventable cause of death in the country.
+More than 14.4 million adults over the age of 18 in the United States exhibited some kind of alcohol use disorder, and only about 7.9% of those people received treatment.
+Alcohol-related deaths number roughly 88,000 people in the U.S. — making it the third leading preventable cause of death in the country.
 And alcohol-related illnesses cost the U.S. $249 billion.

 For Monument founder Mike Russell, those numbers aren’t just statistics, but a window into his own life.
-The co-founder of Monument, a tele-health service that provides access to prescription medication and therapies to combat alcohol use disorders started the business after seeking treatment himself.
+The co-founder of Monument, a tele-health service that provides access to prescription medication and therapies to combat alcohol use disorders, started the business after seeking treatment himself.

 As Russell laid out in a Medium post announcing his company’s launch earlier this year, Monument was formed from the realization that Russell had about the availability of alternative treatment options which weren’t receiving the same attention as the rehab clinics and referrals to Alcoholics Anonymous meetings that represent the most common treatment options in the U.S.

-Russell, a former nightlife promoter, used to be a professional drinker (the club promotion business demanded it) and even after he left the nightlife world to become an entrepreneur, he remained a binge drinker.
+Russell, a former nightlife promoter, used to be a professional drinker (the club promotion business demanded it), and even after he left the nightlife world to become an entrepreneur, he remained a binge drinker.
 That behavior carried through his first failed startup, VenueTap, to his second, more successful foray into the world of tech business creation with MyClean, an on-demand cleaning marketplace.

-By the time his third, and most successful startup, Paintzen was acquired Russell said he recognized two things — the first was that his drinking was, in fact, a problem, and the second was that there were alternatives to AA and rehab that he could explore.
+By the time his third, and most successful startup, Paintzen, was acquired, Russell said he recognized two things — the first was that his drinking was, in fact, a problem, and the second was that there were alternatives to AA and rehab that he could explore.

 Those twin realizations led him to launch Monument, with $7.5 million in seed financing from the same group of investors that had backed him in Paintzen.
-Those investors, including Collaborative Fund, Lehrer Hippeau Ventures, Red Sea Ventures, Datapoint Capital, Corigin Ventures, and NextView Capital all bought into a thesis that’s captured the attention (and capital) of venture capitalists on both coasts — that treatments for drug and alcohol dependence are investable businesses.
+Those investors, including Collaborative Fund, Lerer Hippeau Ventures, Red Sea Ventures, Datapoint Capital, Corigin Ventures and NextView Ventures, all bought into a thesis that has captured the attention (and capital) of venture capitalists on both coasts — that treatments for drug and alcohol dependence are investable businesses.

 And while private equity investors are also financing networks of rehabilitation facilities as part of their push into healthcare — venture investors believe that the remote delivery of healthcare services can provide meaningful results without the same expenses that operating a network of locations can incur.
 It’s not the place, so much as the treatments that are available and the people offering them.